rehierl/node-tree-outliner/1-1-1-graph-theory/2-5-relationships.md

 of the other.
 As such, the `overlaps` operator is rather imprecise (i.e. how many elements exactly?).

-Note that two distinct (i.e. unequal) graphs which do not overlap each other, are either properly related ex-or disjoint.
+Note that two distinct graphs which do not overlap each other, are either properly related ex-or disjoint.
 In the context of simple sets of elements, this either-or relationship allows to define partial orders.